acarabott/supercollider-sublime/README.md

 - Execute with multiple cursors
 - Execution highlighting
 - Search Help directly from Sublime Text
-- Post window can open in a new tab, group, window, or output panel (see settings file)
+- Post window in a new tab, group, window, or output panel (see settings file)
 - Optional max length for post window
 - Post window scrolls if at the bottom, doesn't if user scrolls up
 - Fancy block evaluation, expands to lines containing brackets, e.g. executing with the cursor inside a SynthDef will evaluate it without containing parentheses.